 We propose to use this page to bring to your attention current issues concerning the rights of way network in or near our territory.
-If you come across any problems on the routes it will be helpful if you report the details to us at email@example.com
+If you come across any problems on the routes it will be helpful if as well as reporting them to the County Council, as below, you also let us know at email@example.com

-TEMPORARY PATH CLOSURES - Details of current closures can be found on the County Council's list to which there is a link on the following page of its website:
+TEMPORARY PATH CLOSURES - Details of current closures can be found on the County Council's list:https://www.suffolk.gov.uk/roads-and-transport/public-rights-of-way-in-suffolk/traffic-regulation-orders/temporary-traffic-regulation-orders/

 REPORTING PATH PROBLEMS

 Here in the east of Suffolk, we are relatively fortunate in having a largely well-maintained and signed network of footpaths, bridleways and byways to use for our walking.

 However, problems do arise - some difficult or long term, others easily dealt with.
 Our footpaths committee is very interested to learn of any problems that you do encounter.
 We may already now about them but that does not matter - please tell us what you find.
 It is also important that you report problems to the County Council.
 This is easy to do.
 Just go on-line and go to:

 You may wish to include the path number in your report, you can find this by looking at the working copy of the Definitive Map: https://www.suffolk.gov.uk/roads-and-transport/public-rights-of-way-in-suffolk/view-definitive-maps-of-public-rights-of-way/

 Otherwise, another good way of finding the path number is to use ROWMAPS.
 You will need first to have GoogleEarth loaded on your computer.
 Go to the ROWMAPS site: http://www.rowmaps.com/kmls/SK/